-Learning About Climate Change: Key Terms and Must-Read Books
+Learning About Climate Change: Key Terms, Great Books, and the Occasional Tangent

 Hi!
 It’s konkaz (@konkazuk).